DHTMLX/scheduler-docs/data/howtostart_dotnet.md

 Lastly, we need to modify our PUT/POST/DELETE actions in order to handle [special rules of recurring events](recurring_events.md#editingdeletingacertainoccurrenceintheseries).

 First, let's take a look at the POST action.
-We need to process a special case for recurring events - deletion of a specific occurrence of the recurring series requires creating a new database record and the client will call the insert action for it:
+We need to process a special case for recurring events: deletion of a specific occurrence of the recurring series requires creating a new database record and the client will call the insert action for it:

 {{snippet Controllers/SchedulerEvent.cs}}